Pharma: Top companies build around $3.5 billion war chest for inorganic growth

 - Also read: BI gets regulatory approval for novel product to treatgeneralised pustular psoriasis flares

-Last week Mankind Pharma approved raising ₹7,500 crore and increased its borrowing limit to ₹12,500 crore to be ready for ‘big and small acquisition’ opportunities when they presented themselves.
-It is reportedly one of the contenders to buy Bharat Serums and Vaccines.
+Last week, Mankind Pharma approved raising ₹7,500 crore and increased its borrowing limit to ₹12,500 crore to prepare for ‘big and small acquisition’ opportunities when they presented themselves.
+It is reportedly one of the contenders for buying Bharat Serums and Vaccines.
 Cipla’s management said in its earnings call that it was willing to consider large acquisitions in India that would fill gaps in its therapy segment and consolidate its leadership position.
-In the US it is looking for product-specific opportunities.
+In the US, it is looking for product-specific opportunities.

 The cash surplus with pharma companies has been consistently rising from FY21 onwards to reach the current figure of around ₹28,100 crore or 15 per cent of the capital employed, according to data by Ambit Capital Research.

-The key drivers for acquisition are to consolidate their position and gain market share in the Indian market, where margins are high and generates good cash flows, while overseas acquisitions are for market access, product capabilities and specialty products.
+The key drivers for acquisitions are to consolidating their position and gaining market share in the Indian market, where margins are high and generate good cash flows, while overseas acquisitions are for market access, product capabilities, and specialty products.

 “There are a couple of large, big-bang M&A targets that are currently in the market after a gap of many years.
 They are attracting significant interest from pharma companies.
 In general, on a steady state basis, pharma companies have been taking a strategic approach with small, niche buys to fill portfolio white spaces or to gain select market access,” said Anshul Gupta, Managing Director and Head, Healthcare Investment Banking, Avendus Capital.